Susssiest/Nornir-Chest-Project/README.md

 - [Blades of Chaos fridge magnet](https://makerworld.com/en/models/3068479-blades-of-chaos-fridge-magnet#profileId-3454054) — Used as the magnetic Blades of Chaos inserted into the brazier.
 It is meant to be a fridge magnet.
 - [Stone formation base](https://makerworld.com/en/models/2541501-stoneformation-15?from=search#profileId-2798135) — This is the rocky base I used.
 I modified it to have a central port for all the electronics and indents to connect the chest and three seals.
 - [HW-040 module case housing enclosure](https://makerworld.com/en/models/1896813-hw-040-module-case-housing-enclosure?from=search#profileId-2032305) — This is the enclosure I used for the rotary encoder.
-- [Print-in-place hinge set](https://makerworld.com/en/models/791901-print-in-place-hinge-set?from=search#profileId-730453) — This is the hinge I used.
+- [Print-in-PLAce hinge set](https://makerworld.com/en/models/791901-print-in-PLAce-hinge-set?from=search#profileId-730453) — This is the hinge I used.
 I modified it to have extruded pins and be much smaller.

 ## Updates